Push-ups since 2017

 Help shine a spotlight on the number of Australians who died by suicide in 2020.

 Challenge yourself to complete 3,139 push-ups over 24 days in June.

 You can aim for 25%, 50%, 75% or 100% of the push-up target.
 Other exercise alternatives are welcome.
 Complete your push-ups any time and any place.
 Track push-ups using our phone app.

-Each day, you will learn about mental health as the target number of push-ups relates to a different mental health statistic in Australia.
+Each day, you will learn about mental health as the push-up target relates to a vital mental health statistic in Australia.